 There are a few decorating strategies to keep in mind when filling a room with vaulting ceilings.
 Here are my best tips and tricks.

-Firstly, hang lighting and ceiling fans on a chain or downrod to bring it closer to the furniture.
+Hang lighting and ceiling fans on a chain or downrod to bring them closer to the furniture.
 This will fill the vertical gap in a subtle way.
 Having an overhead light closer to the sitting areas like dining tables and sofas helps to make the ceiling feel closer without actually having it be at a lower height.
 It’s a great trick to fool the eye and pull off a more cozy look in a room with a vaulted ceiling.

 Consider adding architectural details.
 A few examples of this would be picture frame molding, exposed beams, shiplap, or built-in shelving with substantial height.
 This is another way to “fill” that space in a natural way.
 During a remodel of our home, we opted to raise the height of our built-in shelving to create better balance in the overall scale of the room.

-Lastly, when choosing decorative features like lamps or wall decor, choose pieces with substantial scale.
+When choosing decorative features like lamps or wall decor, choose pieces with substantial scale.
 Larger art and mirrors work well to fill vertical space.
-I’ve mentioned before how mirrors can act in a myriad of ways to open and brighten a room!
+Mirrors can act in a myriad of ways to open and brighten a room.
 For lamps, choose a height of 26″ or higher to create scale on side tables.
 Even larger vases with tall stems on a console table help to “fill” the extra space created by the added ceiling height.

 Don’t Be Afraid of Vaulted Ceilings

-It can feel overwhelming to start the decor process in a room with vaulted ceilings.
+It can feel overwhelming to start the decor process in a new home or current room with vaulted ceilings.
 However, implementing these few strategies can help you execute a grand and elegant space.
 You don’t have to implement every single strategy to be successful – doing at least 2 of the above will give much better results than none at all.

-Remember, always incorporate your own style and have fun with it!
-And should you ever need decor assistance, just a reminder that Cass Design Co. offers design services!
+Remember, always incorporate your own style and have fun with it.
+And should you ever need assistance, we would love to help with our design services.